-- 1. Maintain enough apparatus necessary to meet the operational needs of the District. - 2.
+- 1. Maintain enough apparatus necessary to meet the operational needs of the District.
+Enough manpower to staff apparatus located at each station is critical to getting apparatus to incidents. - 2.
 Maintain apparatus and systems to NFPA and/or manufactures recommendations. - 3.
 All apparatus will meet or exceed all recognized State and National standards for inspections, testing, fueling and emergency repair or emergency vehicles. - 4.
 Pre-plan replacement so specifications are written and out for bid greater than 365 days before an apparatus is scheduled to move to reserve. - 5.
 All apparatus will be equipped with adequate hose, nozzles, SCBA, radios and other equipment to assure safe operations to achieve Department performance objectives in compliance with industry standards. - 6.
 Maintain sufficient engine pumping capacity within five miles driving distance from all commercial and industrial areas to provide fire flow as specified by the Washington State Survey and Rating Bureau. - 7.
-To the extent possible equipment storage location on each apparatus type should be standardized for members to know location regardless of apparatus.
+To the extent possible equipment storage location on each apparatus type should be standardized for members to know location regardless of apparatus. - 8.
+Build dual purpose apparatus like a Brush/Rescue unit whenever possible. - 9.
+Contract heavy equipment for operational use in large fires. - 10.
+Build brush trucks with front mount monitors to accommodate smaller crews' effectiveness.